pwr-Solaar/Solaar/docs/capabilities.md

 Other mice (such as the MX Master 3) don't have a button specific for this purpose but have buttons that can be used for it.

-The DPI Sliding Adjustment setting assigns a button for this purpose.
+The `DPI Sliding Adjustment` setting, which is only present on devices that support this capability in Solaar, assigns a button to adjust sensitivity.
-Pressing the button, if the button is diverted, causes the mouse pointer to stop moving.
+Pressing the button when the button is diverted causes the mouse pointer to stop moving.
 When the button is released a new Sensitivity (DPI) value is applied to the mouse, depending on how far right or left the mouse is moved.
 If the mouse is moved only a little bit the previous value that was set is applied to the mouse.
-Notifications from Solaar are displayed while the mouse button is done showing the setting that will be applied.
+Notifications from Solaar are displayed showing the setting that will be applied.

 ### Mouse Gestures